jonnonz1/nz-statute-book/acts/public/2011/marine-and-coastal-area-takutai-moana-act-2011.md

   (d) the group or some members of the group to whom the transfer was made have—
     (i) held the specified area in accordance with tikanga; and (ii) exclusively used and occupied the specified area from the time of the transfer to the present day without substantial interruption.
-(4) Without limiting subsection (2), customary marine title does not exist if that title is extinguished as a matter of law.
+(4) Customary marine title does not exist if the applicant group’s customary interest proposed to be recognised in that title has been extinguished as a matter of law.
+(5) For the purposes of subsection (4), the applicant group’s customary interest proposed to be recognised in customary marine title has been extinguished as a matter of law if, in relation to a specified area of the common marine and coastal area,—
+  (a) legal title was vested, before 17 January 2005, in a legal person or a group, other than the applicant group, by any means, including—
+    (i) Crown grants made by or under any lawful authority, including ordinances, statutes, or the prerogative; or (ii) the common law; or
+    (iii) a statutory vesting; or
+    (iv) administrative action; or
+  (b) an interest has been established before, on, or after 17 January 2005 that is legally inconsistent with exclusive use and occupation of the area by the applicant group.
+(6) Subsection (5)﻿(a) or (b) applies even if the person is the Crown or a local authority and is, under section 11(3), divested of that title as owner, because—
+  (a) section 11(3) does not revive customary interests in any part of the common marine and coastal area that existed before any vesting of title, or establishment of an interest, divested under section 11(3); and
+  (b) section 6 only restores and gives legal expression in accordance with this Act to customary interests in the common marine and coastal area that were extinguished by the Foreshore and Seabed Act 2004.
+(7) Subsection (4)—
+  (a) does not limit section 57B (which sets out the requirements for determining whether substantial interruption has occurred to an applicant group’s exclusive use and occupation); and
+  (b) is not limited by subsections (5) and (6) (which state some ways, but not the only ways, that the applicant group’s customary interest proposed to be recognised in customary marine title has been extinguished as a matter of law for the purposes of subsection (4)).

 ### 59 Matters relevant to whether customary marine title exists
-(1) Matters that may be taken into account in determining whether customary marine title exists in a specified area of the common marine and coastal area include—
-  (a) whether the applicant group or any of its members—
+(1) Matters to which a decision maker (including the Court) must have particular regard in determining whether customary marine title exists in a specified area of the common marine and coastal area include whether the applicant group or any of its members—
-    (i) own land abutting all or part of the specified area and have done so, without substantial interruption, from 1840 to the present day:
+  (a) own land abutting all or part of the specified area and have done so, without substantial interruption, for all of the applicable period:
+  (b) exercise non-commercial customary fishing rights in all or part of the specified area, and have done so for all of the applicable period:
-    (ii) exercise non-commercial customary fishing rights in the specified area, and have done so from 1840 to the present day; and
+  (c) exercise non-commercial customary fishing rights in named fishing grounds in all or part of the specified area, and have done so for all of the applicable period:
-  (b) if paragraph (a) applies, the extent to which there has been such ownership or exercise of fishing rights in the specified area.
+  (d) have marae near all or part of the specified area.
-(2) To avoid doubt, section 10 of the Treaty of Waitangi (Fisheries Claims) Settlement Act 1992 does not limit subsection (1)﻿(a)﻿(ii).
+(2) To avoid doubt, section 10 of the Treaty of Waitangi (Fisheries Claims) Settlement Act 1992 does not limit subsection (1)﻿(b).
+(2A) In complying with subsection (1)﻿(a), (b), or (c), the decision maker must also have particular regard to the extent to which there has been such ownership, or such exercise of fishing rights in the specified area, for all of the applicable period.
-(3) The use at any time, by persons who are not members of an applicant group, of a specified area of the common marine and coastal area for fishing or navigation does not, of itself, preclude the applicant group from establishing the existence of customary marine title.
+(3) The use at any time, by persons who are not members of an applicant group, of a specified area of the common marine and coastal area for fishing or navigation does not, of itself, preclude the applicant group from establishing the existence of customary marine title, unless that use causes or contributes to substantial interruption under section 57B.
-(4) For the purpose of subsection (1)﻿(a)﻿(i), land abutting all or part of the specified area means— (a) land that directly abuts the specified area; or (b) land that does not directly abut the specified area, but does directly abut any of the following:
+(4) For the purpose of subsection (1)﻿(a), land abutting all or part of the specified area means— (a) land that directly abuts the specified area; or (b) land that does not directly abut the specified area, but does directly abut any of the following:
     (i) a marginal strip (as defined in section 2(1) of the Conservation Act 1987) that directly abuts the specified area: